20 cheap things to do in Brisbane

 20. Power a pushie

 Have your own tour de Brisbane moment by hiring a bike at Brisbane-activity epicentre, Riverlife.
 From Kangaroo Point you can easily reach the CBD precinct of Brisbane and cover off most major attractions in a morning.
-There’s over 20-kilometers of paved bike path at the doorstep, so whether you’re a hobby rider or someone who just loves lycra, it’s easy to switch two legs for two wheels in Brisbane.
+There’s over 20kms of dedicated paved bike path and riverside boardwalk to explore, so whether you’re a hobby rider or someone who just loves lycra, it’s easy to switch two legs for two wheels in Brisbane.